xoac/futures-test-sink/README.md

 ### `SinkFeedback` mock provide a full control of returned items.

-You should first use `MockSink` if this doesn't this one may be useful.
+You should first use `SinkMock` if this doesn't this one may be useful.

 ```rust
 use async_task::waker_fn;